srikanthIBM/invoke-wml-using-cognos-custom-control/README.md

 ## 2. Create watson machine learning model

+- Sign up for IBM's [Watson Studio](http://dataplatform.ibm.com/)

+- Create a new Watson Studio project.

+From Watson Studio project to complete these tasks:

+Create a machine-learning model by using Watson Studio

+Train two models and pick the best one

+Save and deploy the model

+Use the deployed model to score records from a notebook

 - Follow the steps documented in the below link which has [IBM Watson Studio guided demo](https://www.ibm.com/cloud/garage/demo/try-watson-machine-learning/): Create a watson machine learning model to predict customer churn.

 - Create a new Watson Studio project